vladimirshkoda/redis-bindings/README.md

 ```

 ### Warning!
-All values stored in the Redis types are immutable!
+All values stored inside the Redis types are immutable!
 As the example above shows, an attempt to change the value stored
 in the dictionary inside the RedisList leads to nothing.

+### Roadmap

+* Python3 support
+* Querying over the pipe
+* RedisDict